Food, Music and Community

-Growing food and growing community are intertwined activities important to a healthy and resilient neighbourhood in community programs.
-Also, The Little Mountain Riley Park (LM-RP) Neighbourhood Food Network (NFN) works with community members, businesses, and organizations to ensure that all our residents have access to healthy, affordable, culturally appropriate and nutritious food.
+Growing food and growing community are intertwined activities important to a healthy and resilient neighborhood.
+Our work is to ensure that all our residents have access to healthy, affordable, culturally appropriate, and nutritious food.
 We are growing the community – one connection at a time.

 Community Outreach and Engagement

 A delicious, nutritious, and lowcost 3-course meal for families and singles.
 This is a great way to eat healthy and meet new people in the neighbourhood.

 Cost: adult members $5, seniors $4.50, $4 per child

 An open stage of friendly, encouraging folks sharing songs, poems and stories.
 Whether you are a proficient player or a novice you are welcome.

 Who: Anyone who enjoys singing songsor listening to others sing songs.

 When: Online/In-person (in-person is the 2nd Thursday of the month)

 Where: online (Zoom) and in-person at 3981 Main Street

 Cost: By donation